 Basic familiarity with 1-Step and 2-Step Equations

-Comfortable with area and perimeter of basic shapes
+Comfortable with volume, area, and perimeter of basic shapes/solids

 Comfortable with majority of Math II topics